Unleash/unleash-client-node/README.md

 ### 2. Initialize unleash-client

-You should as early as possible in your node (web) app initialize the unleash-client.
-The unleash-client will set-up a in-memory repository, and poll updates from the unleash-server at regular intervals.
+It is recommended to initialize the Unleash client SDK as early as possible in your node.js application.
+The SDK will set-up a in-memory repository, and poll updates from the unleash-server at regular intervals.

 ```js
 const { initialize } = require('unleash-client');